RockeTall/CheckMate-demo/README.md

-  # Futuristic Dark Mode App
+  # CheckMate

-  This is a code bundle for Futuristic Dark Mode App.
-The original project is available at https://www.figma.com/design/3lL8z2my6dJ7A93g2GDoyN/Futuristic-Dark-Mode-App.
+  This is a code bundle for CheckMate. created with Anti Gravity for StartCup edu-il competition

   ## Running the code